asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "What about the mall footage?
 Did you track where he went after meeting Palmer?"

 "Lost him in the parking lot.
 Cameras don't cover that area well.
 We see him and Palmer walking toward the exit together, then nothing.
-Palmer's Lexus left the lot at eleven-forty-three AM, but we never see Steven arrive in his own vehicle."
+Palmer's Lexus left the lot at eleven-forty-three AM, but we never see Steven arrive or depart in his own vehicle."

 "He might have parked off-site," Matt said.
 "Walked to the mall."

 "That's our theory.
 We canvassed nearby businesses, checked their security cameras.
 Nothing."

 Brandon looked at the timeline on the whiteboard.
 Palmer and Steven left the mall at 11:43 AM.
 They arrived at the Whitmore property around noon.
 Whitmore left at 12:00 PM.
-Palmer was killed sometime between 12:15 and 12:45 PM.
-Whitmore returned at 1:15 PM and found the body.
+Palmer was killed sometime between 12:15 and 1:15 PM.
+Whitmore returned at 2:15 PM and found the body.

 "What about Palmer's vehicle?"
 Brandon asked.

 "Found abandoned at the Crossroads Shopping Center, about two miles from the crime scene.
 Wiped clean—no prints except Palmer's.
 The keys were in the ignition."
+>IDEA: Steven left the scene in Palmer's vehicle.
+I think that Palmer drove Steven to the showing.
+Steven had planted his own vehicle at the Crossroads (need to rename this, same name as Crossroads Mini Mart from book 1) and took a cab to the mall.

 "And his cell phone?"